patkar1/devops-cloud-interview-guide/03-linux/06-ssh-stopped-working.md

 > Identify error → check network reachability → inspect key/user mismatch → use EC2 Connect if possible → rescue via EBS if needed.

 ---
+my method

+type1 first check if we r using correct ipaddress nd pem.file

+type 2check the permission of pem.file

+type3 we can check if firewall enable or desable if its active we can de active sudo ufw status ------command

+type4 check security group
+inbound port should be 22 enable

+type 5 check ssh is enable or not using sudo systemctl status ssh. if its desabled do enable